Yankees’ Chapman ruled out for ALDS after skipping workout | Times Leader

 Click here to subscribe today or Login.

-The 34-year-old flamethrower probably would not have been on the 26-man roster for the that starts Tuesday night due to erratic performances and inconsistent mechanics.
+The 34-year-old flamethrower probably would not have been on the 26-man roster for the best-of-five series against Cleveland that starts Tuesday night due to erratic performances and inconsistent mechanics.

 Chapman, who has not gotten a save since May 17, had been scheduled to pitch batting practice Friday at Yankee Stadium but the team said he instead was in Miami.
 After speaking with Chapman, manager Aaron Boone told general manager Brian Cashman he instructed the pitcher to stay away from the club.